5shekel/eegfckr/README.md

 [E-waste recycled glasses](https://www.facebook.com/ajplusenglish/videos/586570601484451/?pnref=story)

+#text

-# DIY MIND MACHINES & CREATIVE "EYE-WARE"
+DIY MIND MACHINES & CREATIVE "EYE-WARE"

 "... and you realized that reality is neurology, and is not absolute."
 Cronenberg, David.
 Consumed: A Novel (p.
 225)